RouxRC/gazouilleur/LIST_COMMANDS.md

   + `lasttweets [<N>] [<options>]`

-     > Prints the last or &lt;N&gt; last tweets displayed on the chan (options from "last" can apply).
+     > Prints the last or &lt;N&gt; last tweets displayed on the chan (options from "last" except --from can apply).

   + `lastnews [<N>] [<options>]`

-     > Prints the last or &lt;N&gt; last news displayed on the chan (options from "last" can apply).
+     > Prints the last or &lt;N&gt; last news displayed on the chan (options from "last" except --from can apply).

 # Ping commands
  * Available only to GLOBAL_USERS and chan's USERS except for NoPing to anyone